 The aim of the study was to identify potential links between out-of-home placement characteristics and the likelihood and timing of initial contact with the juvenile justice system for Minnesota youth.

-Issue 54: Northside Achievement Zone Services and Educational Success in North Minneapolis
+Minn-LInK Brief 54: Northside Achievement Zone Services & Educational Success in North Minneapolis

 Minn-LInK Report Brief—Special Topic No. 54, Fall 2022